• Skip to main content

 3. Have a Rotation of Fun Placemats or a Coloring Tablecloth: Give Them Something to Do

 This one is simple, but it helps.
-I think this actually helps more at breakfast and lunch when I am still moving around the kitchen and he is sitting by himself.
+I think this actually helps more at breakfast and lunch when I am still moving around the kitchen, and he is sitting by himself.
 Or, this could be perfect for special occasions and holiday dinners.

 Another idea is to cover your table with butcher paper and encourage your kids to color the table while eating.
 I don’t do this all of the time, but last summer vacation I decided to do it on a slow week to make mealtime more fun.